 In the last several years, issues relating to mental health and well-being in academia have attracted increasing attention from researchers and in the popular press.
 Although scholars have long recognised that academia can be a stressful and demanding profession, it has been argued that the current situation is so serious that it should be described as a “crisis”.
-Both university staff and students are reporting high levels of stress and burnout, both of which can have serious consequences of mental health and well-being.
+Both university staff and students are reporting high levels of stress and burnout, both of which can have serious consequences for mental health and well-being.
 In a recent review of the scholarly literature, work by Guthrie et al. (2017) found that “proportions of both university staff and postgraduate students with a risk of having or developing a mental health problem, based on self-reported evidence, were generally higher than for other working populations.”

 It is clear that mental health concerns are pervasive all the way through the academic system, from our undergraduate students, to our postgraduate students, to teaching and research faculty.